The Experience, Emeryville: Trader Vic’s Gifts

 The Experience:

-You’ll find more tidbits on their lounge menu plus some delectable ‘small plates.
-Enjoy the afternoon light as the sun begins to dip and you slowly finish off your Mai Tai..
+You can also hang in the lounge before you head out and order some tidbits and small plates from their lounge menu.
+Enjoy the afternoon light as the sun begins to dip and you slowly finish off your Mai Tai.
 510-653-3400

 About Trader Vic’s + the Mai Tai